George Underwood

 At art school George Underwood became more and more interested in music.
 As a result he pursued a career in the music world.
 Along with life long friend David Bowie he made one record (The King Bees) and also a solo record under the name Calvin James.

 At the start of the 1970’s George Underwood started painting in oils.
-His paintings were influenced by the Viennese School of Fantastic Realism – Ernst Fuchs, Rudolph Hausner and Eric Brauer who were contemporary visionaries like Breughel and Bosh.
-He was fascinated by their mix of fantasy and realism.
+His paintings were influenced at first by the Viennese School of Fantastic Realism –artists which included Ernst Fuchs, Rudolph Hausner and Eric Brauer.
+George regarded them as contemporary visionaries like Bruegel and Bosch.
+He was fascinated by their imaginative visions.

 George Underwood paintings are held in many private art collections.
 One of his art collectors, David Bowie, says: